SelfCareMap

 Wisconsin's wellness scene includes everything from luxury resort spas to independent esthetician studios.
 When evaluating options, consider these factors:

-Customization: The best facials aren't one-size-fits-all.
+Customization: The best facials are not one size fits all.
 Choose a venue where estheticians ask thorough questions and adjust treatments to your needs rather than offering only pre-set packages.
+A provider who insists on a specific package regardless of your skin's current state may not be the best fit.

 Making the Most of Your Facial